thomasgalvin/InterviewQuestions/README.md

 # Interview Questions #

-A handul of phone-screen questions, designed to quickly eliminate people who are not worth a full, in-person technical interview.
+A handful of phone-screen questions, designed to quickly eliminate people who are not worth a full, in-person technical interview.

 ## General Questions ##